mayank-verma048/CSOD/README.md

-# CSOD
+# Good Samaritan
-Good Samaritan: A social platform that allows people to find people in their neighborhood, bring them together and solve everyday issues.
+A social platform that allows people to find people in their neighborhood, bring them together and solve everyday issues.
 Features:
 1. Distress Signal: A person in distress can send a signal to their family members and people nearby using the app so that help can reach him/her as soon as possible.
 2. Find new neighbors: In the age of advancing technology, people have forgotten the essence of community bonding.
 The app helps by helping people discover their neighbors and help communicating with them.